wso2/docs-is/en/identity-server/next/docs/get-started/try-samples/ws-federation-webapp.md

 6. Click **Update** to save your configurations.

 !!! tip
-    Currently, the signing algorithm used for passive STS by default is `rsa-sha1`, and the digest algorithm used is `sha1`.
+    Currently, the signing algorithm used for WS-Federation by default is `rsa-sha1`, and the digest algorithm used is `sha1`.
     To change the default algorithms, add the following configuration in the `deployment.toml` file found in the `<IS_HOME>/repository/conf` directory.
     The example given below sets the signing algorithm to `rsa-sha256` and the digest algorithm to `sha256`.